 As a private university serving the needs of the South Florida community, Florida National University is duly accredited to grant degrees by the Southern Association of Colleges and Schools Commission on Colleges; we offer scholarships and financial assistance to qualified students, and many of our courses can be completed online or at our campus locations in Miami and Hialeah.
 Learn more about Florida National University by getting in touch with our admissions counselors today.

 A bachelor’s degree is the first step towards entering this professional field, preferably in psychology, legal studies, or criminal justice.
 You need to be familiar with the American judicial and court systems, and you also need to have a good understanding of human behavior, its pathologies, conditions, and therapeutic options.
 The FNU Master of Science degree in Forensic Psychology features the following courses:

 - Clinical Psychological Assessment

 - Research Design and Methods in Clinical Psychology

 - Substance Abuse and the Offender

-Each of the courses above is worth three credit hours.
-You will also have to complete a capstone project prior to graduation.
-FNU offers the academic flexibility you need to balance your degree program with your work and family obligations.
-Active duty members of the U.S. Armed Forces are always welcome to put their educational benefits to good use at FNU, and the same goes for reservists and veterans.
+Each of the classes above is worth three credit hours.
+You will also have to complete a capstone class project prior to graduation.
+Florida National University offers the academic flexibility you need to balance your degree program with your work and family obligations.
+Active duty members of the U.S. Armed Forces are always welcome to put their educational benefits to good use at Florida National University, and the same goes for reservists and veterans.

 Apply Now to Our Master’s Program in Forensic Psychology